Top 10 Most Powerful and Best V8 Engines Currently Available

-BMW 4.4L S63 V8 is a motivating factor behind the likes of X5 and X6.
+The BMW 4.4L S63 V8 is a motivating factor behind the likes of X5 and X6.
 That doesn’t mean a lot to most petrolheads out there, but what if I told you it also stands behind M5’s impeccable performance?
 Well, it does.
-S63 V8 has been powering BMW M5’s since 2011.
-New generation which should make its debut soon, will continue this trend.
+The S63 V8 has been powering BMW M5’s since 2011.
+The new generation which should make its debut soon will continue this trend.

 Koenigsegg 5.0L Spyker V8

 Koenigsegg’s 5.0L engine is one rare beast that precious few people can afford.
 Coupled with dual turbos, it generates up to 1,360 metric horsepower in Koenigsegg One:1.
 However, you don’t have to splash the cash in order to get one.
 There’s much more affordable way to do so since Koenigsegg now outfits Dutch automaker Spyker with their engines.
 Albeit, Spyker version of Swedish V8 in naturally aspirated and produces “only” 600 ponies at 8,000 rpm.

 Koenigsegg’s mills will debut in already sold out first batch of 50 Spyker C8 Preliator sports cars.
 Dutchmen will produce another 50 Preliator Spyders, but my guess is they’re already spoken for as well.
 In any case, Koenigsegg-supplied 5.0L V8 benefits from the same aluminum construction minus the carbon fiber intake manifold.
 It does get a number of new, downsized bits, of course since Spyker doesn’t have to deal with gigantic amount of power the Agera does.
 All said and done, Spyker’s received one bulletproof gem of an engine that’ll certainly have a large impact on petite Dutch automaker in general.